Welcome to today's edition of the Rush 24-7 podcast.

 He's also talked about a number of other issues in that regard that are very unsettling to me.

-His foreign policy uh statement a week or so ago on America first.
+His foreign policy statement a week or so ago on America first, I mean, that has negative connotations back from the 1930s.

 Those are the things that maybe Paul Ryan wants to talk about, as well as this economic isolationism, which many of us think is a failed course of action.

-I knew this is going to happen too.
+You know, this America first business, I knew this was going to happen, too.

-Uh make America great again, uh, America first.
+Make America great again, America First.

-Loosely speaking here, the phrase American first, America first, dates to World War II.
+For those of you that are not aware, loosely speaking here, the phrase American first, America First, dates to World War II.

 And it was uttered by people who had no desire to stop Hitler, no desire to enter the war in the European theater to stop Hitler.